 The papers include biographical materials, correspondence, and files relating to Northwestern University Committees (Restricted), department business, teaching, and publications.

 General correspondence forms the largest part of the collection, spanning the years 1955 to 2002, including incoming and outgoing correspondence.
-Correspondence is arranged chronologically.
-His correspondence with Northwestern students revels not only a willingness to help students while in his classes, but a dedication to helping them after graduation by recommending them to colleagues and supporting their efforts to obtain grants.
+Smith's correspondence with Northwestern students revels not only a willingness to help students while in his classes, but a dedication to helping them after graduation by recommending them to colleagues and supporting their efforts to obtain grants.

 Files pertaining to Smith's career at Northwestern University include administrative and teaching files.
-Administrative files are arranged alphabetically by topic and date between 1962 and 1991.
-Correspondence on Development includes fundraising for the department as well as for the Humanities Program as a whole, including files on lecture and scholarship funds, and the Presidential Fund for the Humanities.
+Administrative files date between 1962 and 1991.
+Correspondence on development includes fundraising for the department as well as for the Humanities Program as a whole, including files on lecture and scholarship funds, and the Presidential Fund for the Humanities.
 Files relating to the Graduate Program include the Ad Hoc Committee for changing the Graduate Program, the Curriculum Committee, and Evaluations of Grading procedures and the Graduate Program as a whole.
 History/Humanities Department files contain notes and memos from Smith in regard to the Holocaust Lecture Series he helped bring to the campus, as well as to the Council of Chairmen.

 The Northwestern University Committee Files date from 1971-1994, including files on various Ad Hoc committees for tenure and promotion, the Hearings and Appeals Board and professor searches.
 These files are restricted.

-Publications/Manuscripts dates from 1951-2003 and includes unidentified manuscripts, unpublished manuscripts which include titles like "The Old Fox" and a proposal for a later published book (Fools, Martyrs, Traitors), as well as Vol. II of his dissertation, which includes the bibliography and notes as well as Chapter 10 (Epilogue) of the text.
+The Publications/Manuscripts material dates from 1951-2003 and includes unidentified manuscripts, unpublished manuscripts which include titles like "The Old Fox" and a proposal for a later published book (Fools, Martyrs, Traitors), as well as Vol. II of his dissertation, which includes the bibliography and notes as well as Chapter 10 (Epilogue) of the text.
 Re-prints, including "Showdown with Spain: Drake Beats the Armada" in The British Empire magazine, and articles including "Henry VIII and the Protestant Triumph", as well as posters and lecture texts are also included.
-The Publications files are arranged chronologically.

 The files in Publications: Reviews include reviews of Smith's various books, including some reviews in German (and one in French) on books from A Tudor Tragedy (Die fünfte Frau) to his work Fools, Martyrs, Traitors: The Story of Martyrdom in the Western World.
 These files also include many reviews written by Smith and all range from 1956-2001.